Usage: ./mikrotik-backup <router-ip> <backup-dir>

 Then create your systemd oneshot service (~/.config/systemd/user/mikrotik-backup@.service):

-This unit counts with ~/mikrotik_backup/ destination directory.
+This unit works with the ~/mikrotik_backup/ destination directory.

 [Unit]